 This easy vegan strawberry bread truly is the easiest strawberry bread recipe.
-It comes together in minutes and bakes up in an hour to give you a moist delicious bread full of strawberry flavour.
-Not only is it vegan, but it’s also virtually fat-free!
+It comes together in minutes and bakes up in an hour to give you a moist delicious bread full of strawberry flavor.
+It’s also virtually fat-free!

 Perfect for brunch, with a good cup of tea, or as a gift on Valentine’s day, or any occasion really!
 If you want to you can jazz it up with a light glaze and some chopped nuts but it is perfectly sweet as it is.